yuxuan150/car-family/doc/stage2.md

 # Conceptual Design (UML)
-For the UML, we will use five entities based on your description: Users, CarModels, Sales, Listings, and an additional entity CarTeams for users to build up their own teams.
+For the UML, we will use five entities based on description: Users, CarModels, Location, Recall, and company.
 Here are the assumptions and cardinality descriptions

     1. Users: Represents the accounts on the platform.
         .
-Description: Each user can list multiple cars for sale, assemble a unique car team (become the captain of the team), and view multiple historical sales records.
+Description: Each user can search for different car model. each user will contain userID, UserName, Email and password.
     2. CarModels: Contains detailed static information about car models.
-        · Description: This entity stores general information about car models that isn't specific to a sale instance.
-It's modeled separately from Sales and Listings to avoid redundancy and ensure that details like brand, model, engine, etc., are stored in one place.
+        · Description: This entity stores general information about car models, such as year, miles, model, price, color, location,recall information and brand.
+It would help user to determine which car he is looking for, and show more comprehensive static data show to user.
     3. Recall: showing the recall information of a given specific car.
-        · Description: It store each recall record for specific car.
-It is separate from Car models, as a result , user could directly search for recallId to see the record of specific recall.
+        · Description: A recall on a car is issued when a manufacturer discovers a defect or safety concern that could potentially endanger drivers, passengers, or the public, necessitating a repair or adjustment to address the issue.
+Recall table store each recall information for specific car.
+User could check these information by click on specific car model.
+It helps user to increase safety considerations.
-    4. Car history: Represents the accident , mileage and some other key information for used car.
+    4. Company: It contains the company name and date for each car model.
-        · Description: Similar to Recall, use could directly search the vin numeber to see all the information about specific use dcar they are looking for.
+        · Description: Similar to Recall, user could find the company of the specific car through Carmodels.
+And it contains the company name and date of the company's creation.
-    5. CarTeams: Users could build up a car team between different cars.
+    5. Location: This table would contain both user location and specific car location.
+User could buy the closest car which he looking for.
-        · Description: This entity allows users to build different teams based on different models of cars, and users could find the cars in CarModels entities.
+        · Description: This entity will contain longitude, latitude,  cityname.

 # Relationships: